HOW TO CLEAN BRUSHED NICKEL FAUCET

 Keep brushed nickel fixtures and faucets clean with Simple Green All-Purpose Cleaner.
 The concentrated cleaner easily eliminates everyday grime and water stains without corroding metal when it's used as directed.
 The formula is clean-rinsing and optimized for use in kitchens and bathrooms.

 - Mix your Simple Green solution.
 Add 1 oz. of Simple Green All-Purpose Cleaner to 1 cup of water in an empty spray bottle.

 - Apply.
 Spray the solution onto the brushed nickel surface and let it sit for a minute or so.

 - Scrub.
-Use a wet, soft toothbrush to scrub, paying close attention to crevices.
+Use a wet, soft toothbrush to scrub, paying close attention to the crevices.

 - Rinse.
-Rinse the fixture with clean water or thoroughly wipe down with a damp cloth.
+Rinse the surface with clean water or thoroughly wipe down with a clean damp cloth.

 TIP: Once a month, spread a layer of paste wax onto the surface using a soft, dry cloth.
 Apply in small, circular motions.
 After you've covered the entire surface, buff it out with a new cloth.
 Paste wax is generally made from mineral spirits, which makes it gentle on brushed nickel finishes.